mgpepe/nutri-lp/README.md

 1. I have written a v1.
 Maybe it makes sense to leave it as is and just create v2, v3 with respective changes described in the comment
 2. in reality there are two groups of ingredients - over 2% and optionally under 2%.
 The difference is that ingredients over 2% are always sorted according to the quantity starting with what is most of.
 However this rule does not apply to products under 2% if such are listed by the manufacturer on the nutrition label.
 I have not implemented this logic yet.
 3. please excuse some of the camelCase variables in python, they come from the Javascript code.

+## Cheetos sample target
+From laboratory testing we know for sure the following numbers: fat - 39% protein - 0.3% glucose - 56%
+saccharose - 2.7%